Computing a Group Action from the Class Field Theory of Imaginary Hyperelliptic Function Fields

 Section~\ref{sec:CFT} focuses on complex multiplication and on the class field theory of imaginary hyperelliptic function fields.
 The main result of this section is a reduction of the group action from class field theory to our specific setting.
 We can then handle the group action using finite objects.
 In Section~\ref{sec:algos}, we describe the main algorithm computing the action.
 We also give a method to recover the ideal class corresponding to a given isogeny of ordinary Drinfeld modules, for which we provide asymptotic complexity bounds.
 Finally, we present an explicit computation of the group action.

-\paragraph{Acknowledgements.} We are grateful to Emmanuel Thomé and Pierrick Gaudry for fruitful discussions.
+\paragraph{Acknowledgements} We are grateful to Xavier Caruso, Pierrick Gaudry, Emmanuel Thomé, and Benjamin Wesolowski for fruitful discussions.
 This work received funding from the France 2030 program managed by the French National Research Agency under grant agreement No. ANR-22-PETQ-0008 PQ-TLS.